RidhimaKohli/Video-Call-Web-App/README.md

 This repository contains the code for the Video-Call-Web-App developed by ( me ) : [Ridhima Kohli](https://github.com/RidhimaKohli)
 This project is made under the Microsoft Mentorship Program , 2021.

 This project was developed following the Agile Methodology .
+The Kanban Board in project section contains the status cards for the different tasks which will be performed in iterative phases.

+- Wireframes :
+- Use Cases :

 # Description